 Saints Paul and Peter Cathedral

-Also known as the Cathedral of the Archbishop of Tomis, the cathedral dedicated to Saints Peter and Paul is the largest from Dobrogea and it was the first Orthodox church built after the liberation from the Ottoman occupation.
+Also known as the Cathedral of the Archbishop of Tomis, the cathedral dedicated to Saints Peter and Paul is the largest in Dobrogea, and it was the first Orthodox church built after the liberation from the Ottoman occupation.

-The original cathedral was built after the plans of Ion Mincu, a renown Romanian architect.
-The inside furniture and decorations are made of oak and were executed in Paris, after Ion Mincu’s drawings.
+The original cathedral was built after the plans of Ion Mincu, a renowned Romanian architect.
+The inside furniture and decorations are made of oak and were executed in Paris after Ion Mincu’s drawings.
 Some of the furniture pieces are plated with gold and have semiprecious stones.

 Because the painter assigned to paint the interior had a more realistic view of the religious scenes and decided to use personalities from Constanta as faces of the saints, the Orthodox Church was shocked.
 The scandal led to a refusal to consecrate the church.
 After a decade, they decided to open it with the existing painting.